ZH-Hanna/JavaPodstawy/README.md

-# Start programming in Java, topic constructors
+# Start programming in Java

 Code written in Java by using InelliJ :keyboard: